 - Removing an SR-22.
 One positive date to mark on your calendar is the day you can take your SR-22 filing off your policy.
 But remember to contact your insurer to get it removed.

-Do I have to let my insurer know if my license is suspended?
+Do I have to tell my insurer about my suspension?

 Yes.
 Most policies stipulate that you must tell your insurer about anything that raises your risk level unless you can reasonably expect the provider to know about it already.

 - If your insurer does know about it, informing them probably won’t affect your premiums.

 - If your insurer doesn’t know about it, not telling them may be used to deny a claim later on.